tmux-plugins/tmux-battery/README.md

 Enables displaying battery percentage and status icon in tmux status-right.

 ## Installation

+In order to read the battery status, this plugin depends on having either one of the following installed:
+- pmset
+- upower
+- acpi
+- termux-battery-status

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: